Skip to main content

 Focused System Workflows

-The knife command line tool maps closely to the Chef Infra Server API and the objects defined by it: roles, environments, run-lists, cookbooks, data bags, nodes, and so on.
+The knife command line tool maps closely to the Chef Infra Server API and the objects defined by it, such as roles, environments, run-lists, cookbooks, data bags, or nodes.
 Chef Infra Client assembles these pieces at run-time and configures a host to do useful work.

 Policyfile focuses that workflow onto the entire system, rather than the individual components.
 For example, Policyfile describes whole systems, whereas each individual revision of the Policyfile.lock.json file uploaded to the Chef Infra Server describes a part of that system, inclusive of roles, environments, cookbooks, and the other Chef Infra Server objects necessary to configure that part of the system.